ssadedin/ximmer/README.md

 ======

-Ximmer is a tool designed to help users of targeted high throughput (or "next generation") genomic sequencing data (such as exome data) to accurately detect copy number variants (CNVs).
+Ximmer is a tool designed to help users of exome and targeted genomic sequencing data accurately detect and interpret copy number variants (CNVs).
 Ximmer is not a copy number detection tool itself.
-Rather, it is a framework for running and evaluating other copy number detection tools.
+Rather, it is a framework for running other copy number detection tools and interpreting their results.
 It offers three essential features that users of CNV detection tools need:

  * A suite of pipelines for running a variety of well known CNV detection tools
  * A simulation tool that can create artificial CNVs in sequencing data for